- Planned progressive program takes students from School to performing company.

 - Following the junior instructor uniform as outlined below:

-- GIRLS: Pink tights, black bodysuit, black shorts or skirt, black Elastabootie or Paris teaching shoes.
+- GIRLS: Pink tights, black bodysuit, black shorts or skirt, black Elastabootie, Paris teaching shoe, or boots.

-- BOYS: White T-shirt, black pants, black Elastabootie shoe or black or red dance boots.
+- BOYS: White T-shirt tucked in, black pants, black Elastabootie shoe or boots.

-- Demonstrating business casual dress wear and overall etiquette of Shumka School of Dance, when representing SSD at any performance, festival, or School event.
+- Demonstrating business casual dress wear (reference business casual section of this handbook) and overall etiquette of Shumka School of Dance, when representing SSD at any performance, festival, or School event.

 - Caring for, and respecting the dance facilities, studio equipment, costumes, props and any rented or Shumka-owned materials.